 - Light House Mission: The purpose and mission of the Light House Mission is to aid, assist and care for homeless individuals by providing shelter, clothing, food, education and emergency services without regard for race, color, sex, national origin, religion, age disability or medical condition.
 The Mission currently houses 100 people and provides 400 meals each day.
 Established in 1890, the Light House Mission is a 501C-3 charity, located at 1301 S 13th

 - SAWS: Terre Haute has many low-income disabled persons trapped in their homes for lack of a wheelchair/walker ramp.
 SAWs volunteers construct a ramp for free for qualifying persons over the course of a day, typically a portion of a Saturday.
 Several local organizations are involved in the SAWs effort and CPC has provided regular volunteers.
-For additional information, see Josh Powers or Steve Mead at CPC.
+For additional information, see Steve Mead at CPC.

 - United Campus Ministries: In addition to providing financial support to this ministry for college students in the area, CPC provides food for their pantry and prepares meals for international students.

 - GriefShare: GriefShare is a grief recovery support group where you can find help and healing for the hurt of losing a loved one.
 This program available to the community is led by Steve Mead, a certified leader.